paragonie/ciphersweet/docs/SECURITY.md

-# Security Properties and Thread Model for CipherSweet
+# Security Properties and Threat Model for CipherSweet

 ## Table of Contents